Push to Kindle lets you send web articles (news stories, blog posts, Wikipedia entries) to your Kindle app or device for a better reading experience.

 If you own a 3G Kindle device and you want to make sure you will not be charged by Amazon, please send to @free.pushtokindle.com.
-(For the time being we are only sending to @free.kindle.com, but this might change in future.)

 * So if your Kindle email address is email@example.com, you can send web articles via our service by sending to firstname.lastname@example.org.
 Other supported destinations: @pushtokindle.cn (for accounts in China) and @pushtopbsync.com (for PocketBook users).

 It's free to get started!